 Connecting to public Wi-Fi

 Accessing the internet on a public wi-fi network is dangerous, as anyone else on the network can easily view the data you’re sending or receiving.

-Always connect to the La Trobe VPN when on a public wi-fi network by following the steps here:
+Always connect to the La Trobe VPN when on a public wi-fi network

 Because you have dozens, if not hundreds of different accounts for services you use every day, chances are you’re re-using the same password because it’s easier to remember.